 - Petroleum Engineering

 To learn more about each degree, visit TryEngineering.org.

 3. Career opportunities.
 In my post “Why Major in Engineering“, I told you about my friends and husband who have moved on from engineering into various different types of careers.
-This is not to say they left engineering because they did not enjoy the work, but that a engineering degree leads to a variety of other careers that do no have specific undergraduate degrees (for example project management).
+This is not to say they left engineering because they did not enjoy the work, but that an engineering degree leads to a variety of other careers that do not have specific undergraduate degrees (for example project management).
 A degree is Engineering can also lead to management positions.
 According to BusinessInsider.com, “33% of the S&P 500 CEOs’ undergraduate degrees are in engineering and only 11% are in business administration.”.
-I don’t think most people realize that a undergraduate degree in engineering is more likely to lead you to senior management than a undergraduate degree in business.
+I don’t think most people realize that an undergraduate degree in engineering is more likely to lead you to senior management than an undergraduate degree in business.

 4. Entrepreneurship!
 According to an article by Inc.com, advanced engineering degrees are three times more likely to be CEOs and founders than MBA graduates.
 When comparing company leaders with only an undergrad education, “the number with degrees in business and engineering was about evenly split.”